We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 MNP careers are Different by Design.
 As an entrepreneurial firm, we truly believe there are no limits to where your career can go.

-In the first article in our series on surviving business interruptions, we looked at the critical first steps to take in the wake of an incident: calling your insurance broker to file a report, then recording what happened.
+first article in our series on surviving business interruptions, we looked at the critical first steps to take in the wake of an incident: calling your insurance broker to file a report, then recording what happened.

 Time fades memory, so capturing the evidence and backing up production and financial records, inventory counts, lost inventory and information on contracts or jobs you were unable to complete is crucial.
 From there, you can review your insurance policy to see if the issue is covered under your business interruption policy.
 Your MNP advisor can review your information and policy to see where the incident falls within one of the listed insurable events and work with the insurance broker and insurance company to make a determination.